joseph-montanez/Laravel-Atk/README.md

-atk-laravel
+Laravel ATK
 ===============

-ATK Laravel is a Laravel integration package for Agile UI & Agile Data.
+Laravel ATK is a Laravel integration package for Agile UI & Agile Data.

 ## Installation